Present Perfect Tense

 She has worked in this office for ten years (she is still working).

-The present perfect tense is often used in newspapers and broadcasts to introduce an action that will then describe the simple past.
+The present perfect tense is frequently used in newspapers and broadcasts to introduce an action that subsequently describes the simple past.

 Example: